thepower/power-docs/docs/devGuide/01-testnets-intro.md

 > **Note**
 >
 > Only the nodes specified in `genesis.txt` can participate in Consensus in this version.
-The functionality of connecting to chains without specifying your node in `genesis.txt` will be added in future versions.
+The functionality of connecting to chains without specifying your node in `genesis.txt` will be added in future releases.